 )

-These references here are intended to capture different axes of West Eurasian variation, including western hunter-gatherer-related ancestry, Caucasus-related ancestry, Ancient North Eurasian-related ancestry, early Iranian farmer-related ancestry, and Anatolian-related ancestry.
-It is important that the reference panel should contain populations that help distinguish among the candidate sources. qpWave and qpAdm both rely on informative right populations for the same reason.
-In retrospect, I would have included a broader set of reference populations, which may have given the script more discriminatory information to work with.
+These references are intended to capture different axes of West Eurasian variation, including western hunter-gatherer-related ancestry, Caucasus-related ancestry, Ancient North Eurasian-related ancestry, early Iranian farmer-related ancestry, and Anatolian-related ancestry.
+The reference panel should contain populations that help distinguish among the candidate sources.

 The full script